 IT professionals are experiencing increasing challenges around application delivery due to developer and skills shortages.
 In its 2020 Magic Quadrant for Enterprise Low-code Application Platform report, Gartner compares 19 different Low-Code Application Platforms (LCAPs).
 These LCAPs can help make application development smoother.
 Want to know what Low-code means and what the main trends and developers are in the field of LCAPs?
 Then read on quickly!

-You can use a low-code application platform for three different use cases:
+So what can you use a low-code application platform for?
+There are three different use cases:

 Building line-of-business, web-based, data-oriented applications.
 Even “ordinary citizens” can develop business applications using no-code.